lexy-ai/lexy/docs/docs/tutorials/index.md

 ### Indexes

 Before we can bind this transformer to our collection, we need to create an **`Index`** for storing the resulting embeddings.

-Let's create a new index called "**bios_index**" with embeddings for our new collection.
-Our index will have a single field called "**bio_embedding**" that will store the embeddings output by the MiniLM sentence transformer.
+Let's create a new index called \"**bios_index**\" with embeddings for our new collection.
+Our index will have a single field called \"**bio_embedding**\" that will store the embeddings output from the MiniLM sentence transformer.

 ```python